Overview

 | Long-term cost | Lower (own it after the loan term) | Higher if you always lease indefinitely |

-When you finance a car with a loan, you are building equity in a physical asset with every EMI you pay.
-The key insight is that once the loan term ends, your monthly cash outgo drops to zero — you own the car free and clear and can continue driving it for years at minimal cost beyond maintenance.
+When you finance a car with a loan, you build equity in a physical asset with every EMI you pay.
+Once the loan term ends, your monthly cash outgo drops to zero.
+You own the car free and clear and can keep driving it for years at minimal cost beyond maintenance.

 How depreciation works in your favour over time.
 A new car loses roughly 20% of its value in the first year and about 50% over five years.
-This sounds alarming, but it cuts both ways: the car you buy today at ₹15 lakh is worth ₹5–6 lakh in five years, but you are no longer paying for it either.
-If you drive the same car for 8–10 years, the per-year ownership cost becomes very low because you spread the purchase price over a long period.
+That sounds alarming, but it cuts both ways: the car you buy today at ₹15 lakh is worth ₹5-6 lakh in five years, but you're no longer paying for it either.
+Drive the same car for 8-10 years and the per-year ownership cost gets very low, because you spread the purchase price over a long period.

 Real example.
 Take a ₹15 lakh car with a 20% down payment: